Massachusetts Democrats given starring role to rebut Romney

-CHARLOTTE, N.C., Sept 4 (Reuters) - Who knows Mitt Romney best?
+CHARLOTTE, North Carolina (Reuters) - Who knows Mitt Romney best?
 Massachusetts Democrats were front and center at the party’s national convention Tuesday night to present their up-close version of the state’s former governor.

 While Massachusetts has been a source of heartache for the Democrats - generating two recent failed presidential candidates, losing Edward Kennedy’s long-held U.S. Senate seat to a Republican and becoming a punch line for liberalism run amuck - Democrats are granting its delegation a starring role at this year’s convention in Charlotte, North Carolina.